SANJAYKARUPPAIYAN/Ex_7_List-View/README.md

 /*
 Program to print the list of item.

-Developed by: Akshaya Lakshmi
+Developed by: sanjay k

-Registeration Number : 212222040005
+Registeration Number : 212222040146
 */

 ## activity_main.xml: